The Tilting Theory of Contraction Algebras: Introduction

 An immediate consequence of this is that the functors $F_i$ satisfy higher length braid relations (see Corollary \ref{braidthm}).
 Moreover, this theorem provides the first standard derived equivalence between any two contraction algebras.
-We next show that these direct functors (up to algebra automorphism) are precisely those induced by two-term tilting complexes. \begin{theorem}[Corollary \ref{twotermareatoms}] Suppose $\Spec R$ is a complete local isolated cDV singularity and $M \in \ucmr$ is a basic maximal rigid object.
+We next show that the $F_{MN}$ are precisely the standard equivalences induced by two-term tilting complexes. \begin{theorem}[Corollary \ref{twotermareatoms}] Suppose $\Spec R$ is a complete local isolated cDV singularity and $M \in \ucmr$ is a basic maximal rigid object.
 Set $\Lambda_{\con} \colonequals \uEnd_R(M)$.
-Then positive minimal paths starting at $M$ determine precisely (up to algbera automorphism) the standard equivalences from $\Db(\Lambda_{con})$ induced by two-term tilting complexes of $\Lambda_{\con}$. \end{theorem}
+Then positive minimal paths starting at $M$ determine precisely (up to algebra isomorphism) the standard equivalences from $\Db(\Lambda_{\con})$ induced by two-term tilting complexes of $\Lambda_{\con}$. \end{theorem}

-In the process of proving Theorem \ref{twotermintro}, we produce a two-sided improvement of the bijection \cite[4.7]{[AIR]} between maximal rigid objects in $\ucmr$ and two-term tilting complexes of a contraction algebra (see Corollary \ref{twosidedctbij}).
+In the process of proving Theorem \ref{twotermintro}, we upgrade the bijection \cite[4.7]{[AIR]} between maximal rigid objects in $\ucmr$ and two-term tilting complexes of a contraction algebra to additionally include the two-sided two-term tilting complexes, and further show that the bijection preserves endomorphism algebras in this case (see Corollary \ref{twosidedctbij}).

 A further consequence of Theorem \ref{introcomposing} is that there is a well-defined functor between two groupoids: one associated to the hyperplane arrangement and the other consisting of standard derived equivalences between contraction algebras (see \S\ref{composingsection} for details).
 In \S \ref{faithfulness}, we show this functor is faithful and hence obtain the following, purely algebraic, corollary.